pivotal/docs-platform-automation/docs/index.md

 owner: PCF Platform Automation
 ---

- Platform Automation for PCF provides the building blocks to create a repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.
-We also provide instructions on how to use these building blocks for various workflows.
-In this introduction, we'll provide a high-level overview of Platform Automation - to dive-deeper, check out the references section.
+Platform Automation for PCF provides building blocks to create repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.
+We also provide instructions on using these building blocks in various workflows.
+In this introduction, we'll provide a high-level overview of Platform Automation.
+To dive-deeper, check out the references section.

 ## About

 * Uses [om][om],
   (and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager ([Understanding the Ops Manager Interface][pivotalcf-understanding-opsman])

 * Includes a documented reference pipeline showing one possible configuration to use tasks.
-When automating your platform, there are some manual steps that you will need to take to optimize for automation - we will call these steps out so that these are clear to you.
+  When automating your platform, there are some manual steps you'll need to take to optimize for automation.
+  We will call these steps out so that these are clear to you.

 * Comes bundled with Concourse [tasks][concourse-task-definition]
   that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system.
   Platform Automation for PCF tasks are:

     * Legible: They use
       human-readable YAML config files which can be edited and managed

     * Modular: Each task has defined inputs and outputs that perform granular actions

     * Built for Automation: Tasks are idempotent, so re-running them in a CI won't break builds

     * Not Comprehensive: Workflows that use Platform Automation for PCF may also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
       Platform Automation for PCF is a set of tools to use alongside other tools, rather than a comprehensive solution.

 * Assumes you have the following before using our tasks:
     * a paved IaaS
     * a deployed Concourse
     * a [git compliant source code control system][git-repo-layout]
     * a [credential manager][secrets-handling]
     * an [S3-compliant object store][setup-s3-and-resources]

-    For more information on how these fit into the larger Platform Automation system, we recommend starting with one of the How to Guides.
+For more information on how these fit into the Platform Automation system, we recommend starting with one of the How to Guides.

 The [Task Reference][task-reference] topic discusses these example tasks further.

 !!! info "Transitioning from PCF Pipelines"
-      Platform Automation takes a different approach than PCF Pipelines, one example is that Platform Automation allows you to perform installs and upgrades in the same pipeline.
+      Platform Automation takes a different approach than PCF Pipelines.
+      For instance, Platform Automation allows you
+      to perform installs and upgrades in the same pipeline.
       We recommend trying out Platform Automation
       to get a sense of the features and how they differ to understand the best transition method for your environment and needs.

 ## Platform Automation and Upgrading PCF

-Successful platform engineering teams know that a platform team that’s always up to date is critical for their business.
+Successful platform engineering teams know that a platform team that's always up to date is critical for their business.
 If they don’t stay up to date, they miss out on the latest platform features and the services that Pivotal delivers, which means their development teams miss out too.
-By not keeping up to date, platforms could encounter security risks or even application failures.
+By not keeping up to date,
+platforms could encounter security risks or even application failures.

 Pivotal offers regular updates for PCF, which ensures our customers have access to the latest security patches and new features.
 For example, Pivotal releases security patches every six days on average.

 So how can a platform engineering team simplify the platform upgrade process?

-**Small and Continuous Upgrades**
+#### <a id=""></a> Small and Continuous Upgrades

-Adopting the best practice of small and constant platform updates is one of the best ways to simplify the platform upgrade process.
+Adopting the practice of small and constant platform updates is one of the best ways to simplify the platform upgrade process.
 This behavior can significantly reduce risk, increase stability with faster troubleshooting, and overall reduce the effort of upgrading.
-This also creates a culture of continuous iteration and improves feedback loops with the platform teams and the developers - building trust across the organization.
-A good place to start is by consuming every patch.
+This also creates a culture of continuous iteration and improves feedback loops with the platform teams and the developers, building trust across the organization.

-**How Platform Automation for PCF can help with small and continuous upgrades**
+A good place to start is to consume every patch.

+How do we do this?

+#### <a id=""></a> Small and Continuous Upgrades With Platform Automation

-With Platform Automation for PCF, platform teams have the tools to create an automated perpetual upgrade machine that can continuously take the latest updates when new software is available - including PAS, PKS, Ops Manager, stemcells,
+With Platform Automation for PCF, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including PAS, PKS, Ops Manager, stemcells, products, and services.
+In addition, Platform Automation for PCF allows you to:

-* Externalized configuration: helps manage multiple foundations and reduces configuration drift by tracking changes through source control
+* manage multiple foundations and reduce configuration drift by tracking changes through source control with externalized configuration

-* The ability to create pipelines that handle installs and upgrades: helps streamline workflows
+* create pipelines that handle installs and upgrades to streamline workflows.

 ## Platform Automation and Ops Manager